AnacondaRecipes/aggregateR/README.md

 # 4 .. if updating RStudio then check if the R package dependencies need to be updated

-The complete list of the 36 legacy packages that must maintain their build number at 4 at R 3.4.3 buildout time (29th Dec 2017) is:
+The complete list of the 33 legacy packages that must maintain their build number at 4 at R 3.5.0 buildout time (Mon 30 Apr 2018) is:

 r-base64enc
 r-bitops